iftime-teo/alexa/README.md

 Still has to be done (digged a little, but couldn't find how to do it or didn't worked how i wanted to):
 - handle errors in register and login page (especially in register page);
 - pagination for homepage and courses page - the button is there when it needs to be, but has no functionality yet;
 - the notifications are static.
 I don't know what notifications (or where to get them from) was i supposed to implement;
 - the responsiveness needs to be reviewed (almost nothing done there);
 - SEO needs to be reviewed.
 In terms of page loading time, i tried to keep my code simple and clear, so i guess that there's the only touched SEO area.

 Unclear requests:
 - the image for homepage contains 6 "courses" with thumbnail, title and description.
 The confusing part is that in the courses page, the "course" description has something different.
 I chose that the content will go below the "banner", then continued with the Chapter listing;
 - the notifications, as i mentioned above, are written "by hand", so the functionality will be, most probably, implemented after clearing the notifications origin.

-    Sidenote: haven't used any js scripts in the theme;
+    Sidenote: haven't used any js scripts in the theme; didn't used forks and pull request because i felt it's easier for me to just straight edit the files whn i'm done and happy with the test and results on localhost.

 FUNCTIONALITY: